 The Neighbourhood Plan is positively prepared, reflecting the presumption in the NPPF in favour of sustainable development.
-In this regard, the Plan supports the strategic development needs in the emerging Local Plan, shaping and directing development in the area that is outside of the strategic elements of the Local Plan.
+In this regard, the Plan supports the strategic development needs in the Harborough Local Plan 2011 to 2031, shaping and directing development in the area that is outside of the strategic elements of the Local Plan.